OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 14. shall always include an acr claim in the `id_token`;
 15. shall support the `response_type` value `code id_token`;
 16. may support `response_type` value `code` in conjunction with the `response_mode` value `jwt`;
-17. shall not allow `refresh tokens` rotation feature.
+17. shall not allow `refresh tokens` rotation feature;
-18. shall ensure that, in case of sharing the Authorization Server for other services, in addition to Open Banking, it does not disclose and/or allow the use of non-certified methods in the Open Banking environment
+18. shall ensure that, in case of sharing the Authorization Server for other services, in addition to Open Banking, it does not disclose and/or allow the use of non-certified methods in the Open Banking environment;
 19. shall ensure that the settings disclosed to other participants through `OpenID Discovery` (indicated by the `Well-Known` file registered in the Directory) are restricted to the operating modes to which the institution has certified
-    1. shall keep in your settings the methods for which there are still active clients
+    1. shall keep in your settings the methods for which there are still active clients;
-    2. shall update the records that use non-certified methods, through bilateral treatment between the institutions involved
+    2. shall update the records that use non-certified methods, through bilateral treatment between the institutions involved;
-20. shall refuse requests, for the Open Banking environment, that are outside the modes of operation to which the institution has certified its Authorization Server
+20. shall refuse requests, for the Open Banking environment, that are outside the modes of operation to which the institution has certified its Authorization Server;
+21. must refuse authentication requests that include an id_token_hint, as the id_token held by the requester may contain Personally Identifiable Information, which could be sent unencrypted by the public client.

 #### ID Token as detached signature